Ale-Dili/Progetto_APR/README.md

 pip install -r requirements.txt
 ```

-Use of venv is suggestes.
+Use of venv is suggested.

 ## Dataset
 Create folder `data/` and inside create `Dataset/`.